 The substation site is not in an area identified as being at risk from river flooding.
-It is intended that Sustainable Urban Drainage Systems would be incorporated into the design to account for any increased surface level water resulting from the development.
+Sustainable Urban Drainage Systems will be incorporated into the design to account for any increased surface water runoff resulting from the development.
 Previous surveys identified private water supplies in the vicinity of the site.
 An updated survey has been undertaken to check the private water infrastructure and groundwater abstractions in the area and ensure appropriate mitigation measures are put in place to protect these if necessary.
 No peat soils have been identified within the footprint of the development.
 There will be a loss of agricultural soil, but it would remain on site for landscape mitigation.